 Provides full-text scholarly journals in the social sciences and humanities for interdisciplinary study of Hispanic and Latin America, and the Caribbean Basin.
 Includes titles indexed in HAPI featuring Spanish, Portuguese and English language content.

 Provides citations to Latin American Studies articles covering the regions of Central and South America, Mexico, the Caribbean basin, the United States-Mexico border region, and Hispanics in the United States.
-Years of coverage: 1970-present.
+Over 400 journals are indexed.
+Years of coverage: 1967-present.

-Provides indexing, images and full text of popular Hispanic magazines.
+Supports the research needs of Spanish-speaking users with a wide range of full-text Spanish- and Portuguese-language scholarly journals and magazines both from and about Latin America.
 Terms and thesaurus are based on the expressions Spanish-speakers commonly use, allowing users to easily navigate through the database without experiencing inaccurate search terms.

 Includes Spanish-language ebooks and ejournals in Architecture, Art, Film Study, Geography, Health Sciences, History, Language & Linguistics, Literature, Philosophy, Political Affairs, Religion, Science, Social Science and Technology.